HuuTam125/ai-support-agent-task/README.md

 Only added/updated articles are re-converted and re-uploaded.
 Counts are logged to console every run.

+## Knowledge Base Approach (Local Vector Store via Gemini Embeddings)
+Gemini's Free Tier has no managed vector-store product like OpenAI's, so we built a minimal equivalent:
+1. Each markdown article is split into ~800-char chunks with 100-char overlap (paragraph-aware sliding window, `src/vector_store.py`).
+2. Each chunk is embedded via Gemini's Embedding API (`text-embedding-004`).
+3. Chunks + embeddings + metadata (article URL, slug) are persisted to `data/vector_store.json` — our local vector store.
+4. At query time, the question is embedded and compared via cosine similarity against all stored chunks; the top-3 most relevant chunks are passed to `gemini-2.0-flash` as grounding context, along with the strict system instruction.

+Only chunks belonging to added/updated articles are re-embedded on each daily run (delta sync); unchanged articles' chunks are left untouched in the store.
+Each run logs: files processed, chunks newly embedded, and total chunks in the store.

 ## Run Locally
 ```bash
 git clone <this-repo>